Xilinx/Vitis_Model_Composer/Tutorials/AIE-PL/AIE_HDL_tutorial/README.md

 These blocks translate between HDL and AI Engine data types.
 They also determine the Simulink sample rate of the AI Engine design, based on the HDL sample rate and the relationship between the HDL/AIE data types.

-8. Remove the **HDL to AIE Placeholder** subsystem.
+11. Remove the **HDL to AIE Placeholder** subsystem.

-9. Click an open area of the canvas, type `HDL to AIE`, and select the **HDL to AIE** block (or select the block from the Simulink Library Browser).
+12. Click an open area of the canvas, type `HDL to AIE`, and select the **HDL to AIE** block (or select the block from the Simulink Library Browser).

-10. Connect the **HDL to AIE** block where the placeholder block used to be.
+13. Connect the **HDL to AIE** block where the placeholder block used to be.

 ![](./Images/connection1.png)

-11. Double-click the **HDL to AIE** block to open its parameters.
+14. Double-click the **HDL to AIE** block to open its parameters.

 ![](./Images/hdl_aie_params1.png)

-12. Configure the block as follows:
+15. Configure the block as follows:

 * **Input data type:** `uint64` The HDL output signal is 64 bits wide.
 In Simulink, this is modeled as a `uint64`.
 * **Output data type:** `int32` The AI Engine kernel expects an `int32` input.
 On each HDL clock cycle, the HDL to AIE block will split the 64-bit input into 2 32-bit outputs at twice the rate.
+>**NOTE:** When converting input to output data types, the HDL to AIE block only splits the underlying bits of the data; it does not change their numerical values.
 * **Number of output samples:** `16` The AI Engine kernel's input buffer is 16 samples.
 * **Reduce output sample rate by a factor of:** `1` The HDL subsystem produces valid data on every clock cycle.